Some Attitudes Are More Distancing than Distance Itself

 Valeria Sabater

-Written and verified by the psychologist Valeria Sabater.
+Reviewed and approved by the psychologist Valeria Sabater.

 Their rigid perspectives, inflexible ideas, and unmoving beliefs build emotional walls and traps that are very negative.

-As we often say, the important thing in our social and romantic relationships — even more important than words — are our attitudes.
+As we often say, the important thing in our social and romantic relationships — even more important than words — is our attitudes.
 There are few things as basic yet interesting in psychology as what makes up people’s attitudes.

 In fact, here’s something we see every day.
 There are always certain people who, through their attitudes and their subsequent ways of thinking and acting, either greatly help or greatly hinder our ability to live together.